Heritage Horses

 Cleveland Bay

-Cleveland Bays are always bay in color with no white markings except an occasional small star.
-They stand 16 to 17 hands (64-68″) at the withers and weigh 1,200 to 1,500 pounds.
+Cleveland Bays are always bay with black points, mane and tail, and no white markings except an occasional small star.
+They stand 16-17 hands (64-68″) at the withers and weigh 1,200-1,500 lbs.
 They have well-muscled hindquarters, sloping shoulders, and dense bone.
-Sound, durable feet are characteristic of the breed, as is a calm disposition.
+The breed is known for its sound, durable feet and calm disposition.
 The Cleveland Bay gives an overall impression of dignity and strength.
+They are docile and sensible and tend to be easy to train.

 Did you know: